Louisiana’s Safest Cities of 2026

 Louisianans tend to worry about natural disasters more than the average American.
 This may not come as a surprise given the state's history of devastating hurricanes and floods.

-• 79% of Louisianans expressed concern about Hurricanes—the highest percentage in the country and three times the national average of 26%.
+• 80% of Louisianans expressed concern about Hurricanes—the second highest percentage in the country behind Florida (US 29%).

 • Louisiana residents are also among those who worry most about strong winds and extreme temperatures.

-• Louisianans were those most likely to have evacuated in the 8 months prior to our survey (LA 23%, US 9%).
+• 22% of Louisianans reported evacuating due to a natural disaster in the 12 months prior to our survey (US 9%).

 What security measures are used most in Louisiana?

-Top security measures used in Louisiana: security cameras, firearms, and security systems, compared to national trends.
+Top security measures used in Louisiana (security cameras, firearms, and security systems) compared to national trends.
+Image: SafeWise

 What crimes are Louisiana residents concerned about most?

-Bar chart of top crime concerns in Louisiana, showing violent crime, property crime, gun violence, and package theft rates.
+Bar chart showing the percentage of Louisiana residents concerned about violent crime, property crime, gun violence, package theft, and cyber crime.
 Image: SafeWise

 Violent crime in Louisiana: Fear vs. reality

-• Over 1 in 4 survey respondents (26%) told us they had a personal experience with violent crime in the 8 months prior to the survey—the second highest percentage in the US (US 14%).
+• 15% of survey respondents told us they had a personal experience with violent crime in the 12 months prior to the survey, down from 26% the year before (US 12%).

-• Only Nevadans and Californians (72% each) worry about violent crime more than Louisianans.
+• Only Marylanders (74%) worry about violent crime more than Louisianans.

 "The area I live in is very dangerous.
 I know many people who have gotten robbed, and I feel unsafe."